score-p/scorep_plugin_cxx_wrapper/README.md

 class.

 Finally, you insert the following macro at the bottom of your file.
-The first argument is again your plugin class and the second argument is a name for the plugin.
+The first argument is again your plugin class and the second argument is the plugin name.
 The name should match the name of the `.so` library for your plugin, e.g., `libmy_first_plugin.so` matches to `my_first`.

 ```c++
 SCOREP_METRIC_PLUGIN_CLASS(my_first_plugin, "my_first")
 ```

+The plugin name determines the output added, when a message is logged, and the prefix for environment variables.

 ### Detailed documentation